cybozu-go/sabakan/docs/sabakan.md

 options.

-Properties in YAML are the same as the command-line option names without leading slashes. etcd config is defined by [cybozu-go/etcdutil](https://github.com/cybozu-go/etcdutil), and not shown below will use default values of the etcdutil.
+Properties in YAML are the same as the command-line option names without leading slashes. etcd config can be defined `etcd:`.
+The etcd parameters are defined by [cybozu-go/etcdutil](https://github.com/cybozu-go/etcdutil), and not shown below will use default values of the etcdutil.

 Name     | Type   | Required | Description
 -------- | ------ | -------- | -----------